2018 — Charlotte, NC/US

 Evidence: I prefer that you fully explain evidence & its role in the round; quality context/warranting beats quantity of cards any day.
 Please don't just extend taglines/card authors -- flesh out the narrative, and extend the "how" & "why" as well.

-I tend to be a more traditional LD judge, but I'm willing to entertain theory, progressive case structures, etc. Explanation/narrative is still key.
+I tend to be a more traditional LD judge, but I can judge progressive LD -- I am willing to entertain theory, K's, progressive case structures, etc. Explanation/narrative is still key, since these are not regularly run on my regional circuit and I am likely not as well-read as you.

 At the end of the day, this is a communication event, and I will evaluate the round holistically.
 It's your job as the debater in the round to persuade me that the arguments you're winning are important, not just that you're winning the "most" arguments.
 Overall narrative, links, & impacting matter.